Thinking of what you’re grateful for reduces stress

-A quick and simple way to reduce caregiving stress is to keep a brief daily gratitude journal.
+A quick and simple way to reduce caregiving stress is to keep a brief daily gratitude journal in a calendar format.

 Gratitude reduces caregiver stress because it reminds you to look for the positives in life, even when things are really tough.
 That simple act helps you get a different perspective and remember that not everything is completely horrible.

 Studies show that practicing gratitude can make you happier, lower stress, protect you from depression, help you sleep better, boost your immune system, and improve your relationships.